Dynamics 365 Remote Assist User Guide

 Use Dynamics 365 for Field Service from Remote Assist

-If your organization uses Dynamics 365 for Field Service to manage field service work orders, you (the first-line worker) can view Dynamics 365 for Field Service bookings from Remote Assist and call the expert listed in the Resource field.
+If your organization uses Dynamics 365 for Field Service to manage field service work orders, you (the first-line worker) can view Dynamics 365 for Field Service bookings from Remote Assist and call the expert listed in the Support Contact field.
 This enables you to do heads-up, hands-free calling through HoloLens in the context of a Dynamics 365 for Field Service booking.

 View a Field Service booking and call an expert from Remote Assist